SengitU/ugurcan.sengit/content/posts/constructors-in-scala-48.md

 }
 ```

-At first glance, code above seemed extremely odd to me.
+At a first glance, code above seemed extremely odd to me.
 Scala merged primary constructor with the class definition itself.
 With this definition, when an instance instantiates from `Cat` class, `name` and `age`properties assigns immediately.
-In Javascript class syntax, we need to assign given name and age to in the constructor `this.name = name`.
+In Javascript class syntax, we need to assign given name and age to the constructor `this.name = name`.
 Scala removed the `constructor` method and assignments with this handy syntax.
 It's not just that, the primary constructor executes all statements inside of the class, hence every created instance of `Cat` will `Purr!` in the example above.

 In the example above, age is a `val` which we can't change, but it should be able to change each year.
 So, constructor could be rephrased like;